terraform-ibm-modules/tim-mcp/static/instructions.md

 9. **Ask clarifying questions when ambiguous** - If the user's request lacks specific details or could be interpreted multiple ways, ask targeted questions to ensure accurate implementation
 10. **Leverage IBM Cloud MCP when available** - If you have access to IBM Cloud MCP tools, use them to verify region lists, image IDs (for VSIs based on region), availability zones, and other cloud-specific parameters to ensure accuracy
 11. **Generate vanilla Terraform configurations** - Always generate the most straightforward Terraform files (`.tf` files) and a README.
 Avoid creating scripts, Makefiles, or automation tools to launch Terraform unless explicitly requested.
 You may generate a template tfvars file if needed.

+### CRITICAL: Module Verification

+**NEVER assume a module exists based on naming patterns or similar modules.**

+Before using ANY module in generated code:

+1. **ALWAYS verify the module exists** using `search_modules` or the module index
+2. **ALWAYS use the exact module ID** returned from search results
+3. **NEVER infer module names** from similar modules (e.g., don't assume `log-analysis` exists because `cloud-monitoring` exists)
+4. **NEVER use modules from outdated documentation** - always verify current availability

+**Examples of INCORRECT behavior to avoid:**
+- ❌ Seeing `terraform-ibm-modules/cloud-monitoring/ibm` and assuming `terraform-ibm-modules/log-analysis/ibm` exists
+- ❌ Using a module without first searching for it or checking the index
+- ❌ Assuming version numbers without verification
+- ❌ Using modules from AI training data that may no longer exist

+**Correct workflow:**
+1. Search for modules → `search_modules("log analysis")`
+2. Verify results → Check what modules actually exist
+3. Use ONLY verified modules → `terraform-ibm-modules/observability-instances/ibm` (not a hallucinated `log-analysis` module)
+4. Get module details → Verify inputs, outputs, and usage
+5. Generate code with confidence

 ## Validation and Quality Assurance